 Teams must also continuously integrate their work both at the team, and the system and solution levels.
 They must strive to move work to a staging environment and even deploy to production as quickly as possible to validate hypotheses and improve the flow of value.

 Teams should avoid the tendency to “waterfall” the iteration and instead ensure that they are completing multiple define-build-test cycles in the course of the iteration, as Figure 2 illustrates.

 Figure 3 illustrates how implementing stories in thin, vertical slices is the foundation for true incremental development, integration, and testing.

 This enables a short feedback cycle and allows the Dev Teams to operate with a smaller increment of the working system for continuous integration and testing.
 It enables Dev Team members to refine their understanding of the functionality, and it facilitates pairing and integration of working systems more frequently.
 The dependencies within and across teams and even trains can be managed more effectively, as the dependent teams can consume the new functionality sooner.
 This helps reduce uncertainty, validates architectural and design decisions, and promotes early learning and knowledge sharing.

 Focusing on Program Execution

 While successful iterations are important, the ultimate goal of all teams is the execution of successful Program Increments.
-To help ensure that teams don’t focus solely on local optimizations, SAFe teams plan together, integrate and demo together, and learn together, as Figure 4 shows.
+To help ensure that teams don’t focus solely on local optimizations, SAFe teams plan together, integrate and demo together, deploy and release together, and learn together, as Figure 4 shows.